SalishSeaCast/tools/docs/python_packaging/hg_named_branches.rst

 * Refactoring of the nowcast system web page results figures into a 1 figure per module architecture in the :kbd:`refactor-nowcast-figures` branch

-There is a brief description of the key elements of `working with named branches`_ in the Mercurial docs, and a more narrative discussion in the `Naming branches within on repository`_ in the `Mercurial - The Definitive Guide`_.
+There is a brief description of the key elements of `working with named branches`_ in the Mercurial docs, and a more narrative discussion in the `Naming branches within a repository`_ in the `Mercurial - The Definitive Guide`_.

-.. _Naming branches within on repository: http://hgbook.red-bean.com/read/managing-releases-and-branchy-development.html
+.. _Naming branches within a repository: http://hgbook.red-bean.com/read/managing-releases-and-branchy-development.html
 .. _working with named branches: https://www.mercurial-scm.org/wiki/NamedBranches
 .. _Mercurial - The Definitive Guide: http://hgbook.red-bean.com/